Samuel Leonard Boyd: Arrest, trial and sentencing

 Boyd was arrested by special operations police on 22 April 1983, the day of the Glenfield massacre.

 In January 1985, Boyd was convicted on four counts of murder and one of malicious wounding by a jury, and was sentenced to 5 consecutive terms of life imprisonment without parole by Chief Justice O'Brien.
 Boyd unsuccessfully appealed against his convictions.

-In 1994 Boyd applied to have a minimum term determined, however Justice Carruthers refused to fix a minimum term, calling Boyd's crimes "the worst category of murder", and the life sentence for the malicious wounding was redetermined under new laws to the new maximum of 25 years.
+In 1994 Boyd applied to have a minimum term determined, but Justice Carruthers refused to fix a minimum term, calling Boyd's crimes "the worst category of murder", and the life sentence for the malicious wounding was redetermined under new laws to the new maximum of 25 years.

 An appeal against this decision was dismissed on 3 November 1995.
 As the malicious wounding sentence expired in 2008, Boyd is serving the four consecutive life sentences.

 In 2016, Boyd made a final attempt to have a minimum term set, offering to undergo chemical castration in exchange for parole.
-Asked why he thought the medication might help him he replied: "If my libido is a problem, as the court deems it is, then it has to be addressed."
+Asked why he thought the medication might help him he replied, "If my libido is a problem, as the court deems it is, then it has to be addressed."
 Boyd has denied being sexually excited by violence against women, and he told the court he had not had any fantasies of sadistic behaviour since he was incarcerated, and initially blamed the murders on cannabis and pesticides.
 If this application is rejected, then (subject to appeals) Boyd will live the rest of his natural life in custody.